keithmburu/courses/2018-deep-learning/assignment1.md

     from keras.layers import Dense

 ### Load the data.
-Recall that, in machine learning, the features are usually called X and the labels are usually called Y.  We have four variables here for the features and labels of our training and test data, respectively.
+Recall that, in machine learning, the features of an example are usually called **x** and the set of labels/classes is usually called *Y*.
+We have four Python variables here for the set of all examples and labels of our training and test data, respectively.

     (x_train, y_train), (x_test, y_test) = mnist.load_data()